• Skip to main content

 It's slow but it is progress.

-Today is all about the DIY fireplace mantel we built, while we continue working on painting the brick fireplace.
+Today is all about the DIY fireplace mantel we built, while we continue working on painting the brick fireplace surround.

 A living room fireplace with a flat screen tv